By Rick Steves

 Finding an Apartment

-If combing through listings and contacting homeowners sounds like too much effort, consider going through a rental agency.
-Using an agency is convenient, the places they list have been prescreened, and their staff will work with you to find an appropriate accommodation.
-For instance, if you have a larger family or you’re not sure what neighborhood you want to be in, it might be easier to talk to a rental agency, convey your needs, and see what they come up with.
-The downside is that you’ll pay more for the rental to cover the agency’s costs.
+If you prefer to work from a curated list of accommodations, consider going through a rental agency for homes and apartments.
+Using an agency is convenient, the places they list have been screened, and their staff will work with you to find an appropriate accommodation.
+For instance, if you're traveling with a large group or aren't sure what neighborhood you want to be in, it might be easier to convey your needs to a rental agency and let them do the legwork.
+Agency-represented apartments typically cost more, but this method often offers more help and safeguards than booking direct.

-Rental agencies such as Interhome.us and the more upscale Rentavilla.com list places all over Europe.
+Agencies such as Interhome USA and the more upscale RentaVilla.com list places all over Europe.
 Other agencies concentrate on a certain region or city.
-For example, Prague-stay.com focuses on apartments in Prague while France: Homestyle lists Parisian apartments and country houses in the Loire.
-To find a rental in a specific region, simply search for “vacation rental” or “holiday rental” and the town you’re interested in, then browse your options.
+For example, Prague Stay focuses on apartments in Prague, while France: Homestyle lists rentals throughout France.

-Be warned: You’re renting a place sight unseen, so check for scams before sending money.
-You can do this by searching online for the lister's name, address, or email to see if anything suspicious pops up.
-For a fee, VRBO, HomeAway, and GreatRentals offer a rental guarantee that protects you for up to $10,000 if you’re the victim of fraud, or if the owner misrepresented the property (for example, if your 200-square-foot studio facing a dumpster looks nothing like the photos of the spacious two-bedroom apartment with "lovely garden views" you thought you were renting).
-The fee for the guarantee starts at $39 and depends on the price of the rental.
+Since you're renting a place sight unseen, check for scams before committing.
+Search online for the lister's name, address, or email to see if anything suspicious pops up, and locate the physical property using Google Maps' Street or Earth views.
+The HomeAway sites offer a rental guarantee that protects you for up to $1,000 (or more for a fee) if the owner misrepresents the property (for example, if your 200-square-foot studio facing a dumpster looks nothing like the photos of the spacious two-bedroom apartment with "lovely garden views" you thought you were renting).

+Get directions.
+Make sure you nail down directions to the rental prior to your arrival.
 Apartments, especially those in big cities, can be tricky to find.
-Unlike with hotels, you can’t expect taxi drivers and people on the street to be able to point you in the right direction.
-Make sure you nail down directions to the rental prior to your arrival.
-(House numbers often have no obvious correlation to one another; for example, in Italy, #28 may be directly across the street from #2.)
+House numbers often have no obvious correlation to one another (for example, in Italy, #28 may be directly across the street from #2).

-On departure, it’s generally expected that you leave the place clean and in good condition.
-If you don’t, you may lose some or all of your security deposit.
-Some places may ask you to do minimal cleaning before you leave (for instance, stripping off bed linens or emptying the fridge).
+Leave it like you found it.
+When departing, leave the place clean and in good condition — or you may lose some or all of your security deposit.
+Some owners may ask you to do minimal cleaning before you leave (for instance, stripping off bed linens or emptying the fridge).